VirusTotal/yara/docs/modules/pe.rst

         .. versionadded:: 3.5.0

-        Function returning true if the PE has the specified *version* in the PE's rich signature.
+        Function returning a sum of count values of all matching *version* records.
 Provide the optional *toolid* argument to only match when both match for one entry.
 More information can be found here:

         http://www.ntcore.com/files/richsign.htm

-        *Example: pe.rich_signature.version(21005)*
+        Note: Prior to version *3.11.0*, this function returns only a boolean value (0 or 1) if the given *version* and optional *toolid* is present in an entry.

+        *Example: pe.rich_signature.version(24215, 261) == 61*

     .. c:function:: toolid(toolid, [version])

         .. versionadded:: 3.5.0

-        Function returning true if the PE has the specified *id* in the PE's rich signature.
+        Function returning a sum of count values of all matching *toolid* records.
 Provide the optional *version* argument to only match when both match for one entry.
 More information can be found here:

         http://www.ntcore.com/files/richsign.htm

-        *Example: pe.rich_signature.toolid(222)*
+        Note: Prior to version *3.11.0*, this function returns only a boolean value (0 or 1) if the given *toolid* and optional *version* is present in an entry.

+        *Example: pe.rich_signature.toolid(170, 40219) >= 99 and pe.rich_signature.toolid(170, 40219) <= 143*

 .. c:function:: exports(function_name)